Beam

 starts an alertblock.
 Again, the first line is used as the title.@

-can be used to create a slide with a certain image.
+sets the background image of the slide.
 It is possible, but discouraged, to add text to such a slide.
-Under the hood, it uses\setbeamertemplate{background}{ \includegraphics[width=\paperwidth,height=\paperheight]{IMAGEPATH} }
+Under the hood, it calls\setbeamertemplate{background}{ \includegraphics[width=\paperwidth,height=\paperheight]{IMAGEPATH} }

 ^